Priya123346/Multilingual-Neural-Search-Engine/README.md

 ## Project Summary

 ### Description:
+Many organizations have documents in multiple languages (e.g. English, Hindi, Telugu, Spanish, etc.).
+A user might query in one language (say Hindi) but relevant documents might exist in another (say English).
+Traditional search (keyword-based, per language) fails: you either need translation or manual indexing per language.

+You want a single search engine where the user query (in any supported language) returns semantically relevant documents across languages — based on meaning, not keyword match.

+This is especially useful for multinational corpora, multilingual FAQs, cross-lingual knowledgebases, etc

-Multilingual Neural Search Engine that encodes questions into semantic embeddings and performs fast similarity search with FAISS.
-Supports queries in many languages using a multilingual sentence-transformer.
+So, this is a Multilingual Neural Search Engine that encodes questions into semantic embeddings and performs fast similarity search with FAISS.
+This supports queries in many languages using a multilingual sentence-transformer.
 ### Goal:
 Return relevant results even when queries are issued in different languages than the indexed data.